Harris blasts proposals for Ukraine to cede territory to Russia

 Max Bergmann, director of the Europe, Russia and Eurasia program at the Center for Strategic and International Studies, said Zelenskyy is in a “no-win situation” where he “can’t even visit a U.S. weapons manufacturer to say thank you without being attacked.”

-Zelenskyy’s trip to Washington coincides with the annual meeting of the U.N.
-General Assembly in New York, where the Ukrainian leader spoke on Wednesday.
-Last week, Trump said he would “probably” meet with Zelenskyy while he was in the U.S., but a senior campaign official said there was never a meeting on the books.

-The official, who requested anonymity to discuss private conversations, said Trump had told Zelenskyy back in July that it would probably be better not to sit down together until after the election.
-A Zelenskyy aide did not respond to questions about the potential meeting.

 Trump was impeached during his first term over asking Zelenskyy for help investigating Biden, then a candidate for the Democratic presidential nomination, at a time when the Ukrainian leader was seeking support from Washington.
 Now there are fears that Trump would cut off or add strings to U.S. military assistance if he returned to the White House.
-Trump has also spoken admiringly about Putin, and this week he praised Russia’s record of winning wars.

 Charles Kupchan, a senior fellow at the Council on Foreign Relations, said Trump is not wrong to want a negotiated end to the war.
 However, he said, Trump risks undermining Ukraine by enabling Putin to make more gains on the battlefield.